-As of December 31, 2019, our investments consisted primarily of an investment in SILP.
+As of December 31, 2020, our investments consisted primarily of an investment in SILP.
 Among SILP's holdings are equity securities, the carrying values of which are based primarily on quoted market prices.
 Generally, market prices of common equity securities are subject to fluctuation, which could cause the amount to be realized upon the closing of a position to differ significantly from its current reported value.
 This risk is partly mitigated by the presence of both long and short equity securities as part of our investment strategy.
-As of December 31, 2019, a 10% decline in the price of each of the underlying listed equity securities and equity-based derivative instruments would result in a loss of \$9.8 million, or 1.8%, of our Investment Portfolio.
+As of December 31, 2020, a 10% decline in the price of each of the underlying listed equity securities and equity-based derivative instruments would result in a \$9.2 million loss to our Investment Portfolio.